The ATO released Draft Taxation Determination 2019/D9. This is over 7 months since it withdrew ATO ID 2003/589 on 6 February 2019.

 Your Family Trust distributes $30,000 to your daughter each year for 10 years.
 Your Family Trust pays the tax of $2,000 per year on behalf of your daughter.
 Therefore, there is an ‘Unpaid Present Entitlement’ (like a debt).
 Your Family Trust owes your daughter $280,000.
 An ‘Unpaid Present Entitlement’ is the money that the Family Trust owes the beneficiary.
 You must get her to forgive Family Trust UPEs regularly.

 Your daughter, of course, never gets any of this money.
 You just used her low marginal tax rates to pay less tax.
 Your accountant reminds you that your daughter (or her ex-husband or trustee in bankruptcy) can now ask for that money.
 After all, it is her money.

 To get rid of the debt she signs a Deed of Debt Forgiveness.
-There are no tax issues when forgiving the debt.
 Get her to sign the same Deed of Debt Forgiveness each financial year.
 Therefore, if your daughter goes bankrupt, feral, divorces or dies your Family Trust owes her nothing.

 Have a son?
 Have other children?
 Distributed to yourself?
 Build a separate Deed of Debt Forgiveness for each of you.

 The Borrower owes you money.
 In the Deed of Debt Forgiveness, you forgive the debt for ‘love and affection’.
 The debt has gone.
 The borrower no longer owes the lender any money.